ubo-dev/school-registry-backend/README.md

 #### Docker Compose

-You just need to run `docker-compose up -d` command
+You just need to run `docker-compose up -d` command after pulling ui app and backend app in the same directory.
 ___
 ```ssh
 $ cd school-registry-backend